palebluedot13/SC22-BatchC-Molten-Cores/README.md

 ## main.py
 Contains the main flask app itself.

-## requirements.txt
-Contains list of packages and modules required to run the flask app.
-Edit only if you are using additional packages that need to be pip installed in order to run the project.

 ## static/
 Contains the static images, CSS, & JS files used by the flask app for the webpage.
 Place all your images used for your website in static/images/.